Viola Gertrude Wells: Career

+In the early stages of her career, she worked in numerous clubs in Atlantic City in the 1920s.
+This led her to performing in not only clubs in Atlantic City, but also being to perform all around the tri-state area.

 Her career began with singing in traveling shows.
 She once filled in for Mamie Smith.
 She was in a TOBA circuit in 1921.
 Wells frequently sang at local Newark jazz clubs and eventually moved to Harlem to sing at nightclubs there.
 She eventually began touring throughout the US with different bands in the 1920s.
 In the 1930s, her first big break was touring with the Banjo Bernie Band from Baltimore and then with Ida Cox.
 At the end of the 1930s, she moved to Kansas City, where she ran a nightclub and headed a band.

 She moved back to Newark in the 1940s, where she met and married guitarist Harold Underhill.
 She began to sing at various New York City clubs (such as Harlem's Apollo Theater), occasionally under the name "Viola Underhill".
 She replaced Helen Humes as a singer in the Count Basie Orchestra.
 By the 1940s, she was often billed as "The Ebony Stick Of Dynamite".
 She also sang at United Service Organizations shows at military bases.

 She was a singer on the album Encore For The Chicago Blues released in 1968 by Spivey Records.
 She produced a blues album on 22 April 1972 called Miss Rhapsody.

+Later on, Wells would become popular in Europe as well.
+Notably, she did seven European tours throughout her career, earning her notoriety in countries such as Netherlands and Belgium.
+A documentary about her life and career made in France would be released in 1975.

+Wells would inspire author Barbara J. Kukla to write and publish Swing City: Newark Nightlife, 1925-50 in 1991.
+The book would detail and depict how the jazz music scene was in said time period.
+Kukla would dedicate the book to Wells.